By Katie Penn

 3) Create your party.
 You can select anyone on your friends and family list to join you in the parks – they must also have a valid ticket to complete the reservation.

 4) Select date and park.
-Similar to the Fastpass booking, scroll through the calendar to select the first date you want to book.
+Scroll through the calendar to select the first date you want to book.
 The 4 park buttons then appear underneath the calendar.

 5) Select Park (if a park is already fully booked for the day you have chosen, you cannot make a reservation)